lightning/bolts/02-peer-protocol.md

     - `prevtx` is not a valid transaction
     - `prevtx_vout` is greater or equal to the number of outputs on `prevtx`
     - the `prevtx_out` input of `prevtx` is not an `OP_0` to `OP_16`
-      followed by a single push
+      followed by a single push of 2 to 40 bytes
     - the `serial_id` is already included in the transaction
     - the `serial_id` has the wrong parity
     - if has received 4096 `tx_add_input` messages during this negotiation